adinarayanaraju5/linux-server-configuration/README.md

 - Restart Apache: `sudo service apache2 restart`.

-### Step 14.4: Set up the database schema and populate the database
+### Step-18: Set up the database schema and populate the database

 - Edit `/var/www/catalog/catalog/plant_data.py`.
 - Add the these two lines at the beginning of the file.